ivanwills/node-getopt-long/README.md

     cmd -vvv

 would set option.verbose to 3.
+* ++ - Numerical arguments this allows for short hand numerical arguments eg if the spec is 'foo|f++' then you can use "-5" on the command line to mean "--foo 5".
+This should be done on only one argument, two or more use it the first argument will win.
 * = - assign a value - Allows the user to passing a value with a type n = integer, s = string and f = float.
 E.g.
 ** string|s=s - requires a string value